 guard is built into the policy.

-property damage sustained inside the unit by people other than the unit owner.
+inside the unit by third party persons other than the unit owner.

 Important features of the standard unit owner policy are the provisions for (1) Additions and